-Utility patent applications cover the way an invention functions while design patent applications cover the way an invention looks.
+Utility patent applications cover the way an invention function while design patent applications cover the way an invention looks.
 Many of our clients are candidates for both utility and design applications (often for the same invention).
 For example, one of our clients is an inventor of a percussive instrument producing cymatic effects.
 The invention uses water to alter the sound of the drum.
 We protected the function of the drum with a utility patent (US 10,621,960).
 Theoretically, the drum could have many different shapes and still function the same.
-However, the particular drum this inventor brought to market had a specific (and good looking) design.
+However, the particular drum this inventor brought to market had a specific (and good-looking) design.
 That specific design was protected with a design patent (D858,626).

 When forming an invention protection strategy we often include design patent applications as building blocks for patent portfolios.
 Unfortunately, many clients have heard that a product design only needs to be ever-so-slightly changed to “get around” an issued design patent.
 The truth is, small changes to a product design may not overcome an infringement claim and, as such, design patents offer significantly more protection than many realize.
 Set forth in the “ordinary observer test,” of Egyptian Goddess, Inc. v.
 Swisa, Inc., 543 F.3d 665 (Fed.
 Cir.
 2008), a design patent is infringed if the accused article is “substantially the same” as the claimed design in light of the prior art, from the perspective of an ordinary observer (who is a purchaser of the type of goods accused of infringement).